-With any rental unit, some type of damage is inevitable.
+With any rental property, some type of damage is inevitable when you rent it out to a tenant.
 However, not all damage is alike.

 In the following paragraphs, we will explain what constitutes normal wear and tear and who is responsible for the expenses.